 In the 3 weeks since they arrived, the new herd members have gone into the back pasture only once.
 For some reason, Kaliah (the black mustang mama) decided to follow me one day, when I invited them, and then the rest of her original herd followed with Montaro (the herd guardian) bringing up the rear.
 It is not the safest passage as there is a narrow path that goes steeply downhill, across a creek and steep again up the other side.
 The path opens up a bit, then narrows again to single-file until you’re through the blackberry thickets and out into more space again.
 So there are a number of places that a horse can get trapped if someone else is stampeding from behind, or turns around and decides to run back, before everyone is through.

 And yes, I realize we are well overdue for another installment of The Empowered Mustang saga!
 When our story left off, we didn’t even know if the River herd and the Forest herd would even want to be integrated together.
-As you can see in this video, they did.
-But the story of how they carried out the integration is amazing, complex and nuanced.
+The story of how they carried out the integration is amazing, complex and nuanced.
 It took place over several weeks and we filmed the entire process.
 So once I have a chunk of time to tackle that humongous editing job, I will be able to tell/show the story of what took place.
 Don’t worry, it’s coming!